Sanalogi/NFCREAD-IOS-Framework-Example/README.md

 ```
 DO NOT FORGET
-NFC reading works on devices with iOS13 and higher
+NFC operation works on devices with iOS13 and higher
+OCR scanning works iOS11 and higher versions
+Project deployment version must be iOS11 or higher
 ```

 ## 1: Add frameworks to your project

 ```
-1. SanalogiReader.framework
+1. SanalogiReader.xcframework
 2. ACSSmartCardIO.xcframework
 3. SmartCardIO.xcframework
+4. Libtesseract.xcframework
 ```

 ```